Transform the health and quality of life of individuals from diverse and global communities.

 Academic programs and deadlines

-Tuition is determined by the University of Illinois at Chicago.
-You can always see the most up-to-date information on the UIC Admissions website.
+Tuition is determined by the University of Illinois Chicago and may change from time to time.
+You can always find the most up-to-date information on tuition and fees on our college’s tuition and financial aid webpage.

 Financial aid

-Loans, grants, scholarships and student jobs can make college more affordable and accessible.
-Familiarize yourself with the options available to you, and contact us whenever you need help.
+Loans, grants, scholarships and student employment can make college more affordable and accessible.
+Familiarize yourself with the options available to you, and contact us when you need help.

-We offer academic achievement and financial need scholarships and awards to students who enroll in our programs.
+We offer scholarships and awards for academic achievement and financial need to students who enroll in our programs.
 We do not offer scholarships or awards to applicants.
-View a complete listing of our program-specific scholarships and awards.
+View our list of college-, department- and program-specific scholarships and awards.

 Questions?